 6. Try a working holiday

 Working and playing in Australia is one of the most enriching experiences you can have in your young life!
 You’ll meet people that will remain in your heart for years to come, and learn things they don’t teach you in school.
-Check out the Working Holiday section of our backpacking Australia guide for more information.

 7. Go for a walk through World War II